Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 Some pictures made with the device: the use of a lens mod improves drastically the quality of image taken.

 **Some notes about the Camera+ Mini shell:**
 - I've ordered [this version of the Camera+ Mini shell](/Shell) at JLCPCB with the following option: 3D Technology: MJF(Nylon) Material: PA12-HP Nylon Colors: Black Surface Finish: Dyeing-Dyed Black.
 It came very nice and sturdy like this.
+The price in 2024, shipped to France, was 17€ for the full set of pieces.
 - The C/CS mount I bought was way to large to enter the front hole so I had to file its external diameter until it enters with a moderate force.
 At this step, you can adjust the C/CS mount deepness until your lens can easily focus to infinity before glueing it definitely by the inside.
 The mod is very well made so even with the C/CS ring completely pressed inside the hole, it must be OK.
 - CS lens are very cheap and good quality on Aliexpress.
 My go-to lens is a [2.8-12 mm](https://a.aliexpress.com/_EQWPAAN) which covers 99% of my needs.
 The 5-50 mm is not bad either.
 To guide your choice, the sensor crop factor is about 10 (5 mm with Game Boy Camera sensor is equivalent to 50 mm with full frame sensor).
 - The mod does reuse only screws from the genuine camera shell, which is clever !
 You just need some 5 minutes epoxy for gluing the C/CS mount and nothing else.